What is an eBook? A Beginner’s Guide to Understand the Basics.

 - eBooks can never go out of print.
 All you need Wi-Fi to download.
 Once you have

 - downloaded your e-book, you can transfer it or use it from devices such as computers, mobiles or upload it on the cloud.

-- You can download them on an SD card or a USB stick to keep them safe, and won’t have any issues on storage.
+- You can download them on an SD card or a USB stick to keep them safe and won’t have any issues with storage.